unmade/apiwrappers/docs/building-an-api-client.rst

 Building an API Client
 =======================

-This page will walk you through steps on how to build wrapper for API
+This page will walk you through steps on how to build wrapper for API.

 Making a Request
 ================

 Each wrapper needs a HTTP client to make requests to the API.

-You can easily use drivers to make requests, but they return a ``Response`` object, which is not always suitable for building good API clients.
+You can easily use one of the :doc:`drivers <drivers>` to make requests, but ``driver.fetch`` call returns a ``Response`` object, which is not always suitable for building good API clients.

-For API client it can be better to return typed data, such as dataclass, than let the final user deal with json.
+For API client it can be better to return typed data, such as dataclasses, than let the final user deal with json.

 *apiwrappers* provides a ``fetch`` function, which takes driver as a first argument, and all other arguments are the same as with ``driver.fetch``.
-Giving that, it behaves exactly like in the examples above:
+Giving that, it behaves exactly like if you are working with driver:

 .. code-block:: python